MercifulB/Tax-Chatbot/README.md

-# 🧾 CoTax AI Chatbot
+# 🧾 Tax AI Chatbot

 **CoTax** is a web-based chatbot built with **Next.js**, **Tailwind CSS**, **TanStack Query**, and the **Vercel AI SDK**, now powered by **RAG (Retrieval-Augmented Generation)** using **LangChain**, **ChromaDB**, and **OpenAI GPT-4o**.